The greatest Champions League semi-finals?

 2017/18

 The Reds scored five times in 34 first-leg minutes, including two each for Mohamed Salah and Roberto Firmino, to seemingly put the tie to bed but two late goals gave the Giallorossi a sniff.
-Edin Džeko's second of the tie and a late Radja Nainggolan double left Roma one shy but ensured the record was equalled for most goals in a Champions League knockout tie.
-"It's completely normal that you have to keep your nerve in situations like this," summarised Liverpool manager Klopp.
+Edin Džeko's second of the tie and a late Radja Nainggolan double then left Roma one shy in the return match, ensuring the record was equalled for most goals in a Champions League knockout tie.
+"It's completely normal you have to keep your nerve in situations like this," summarised Liverpool manager Klopp.

 Barcelona 3-0 Liverpool